 D. Betsy McCoach

-Measurement Evaluation, and Assessment program, Educational Psychology Department
+Research Methods, Measurement, and Evaluation program, Educational Psychology Department

 Areas of Expertise: Latent Variable Modeling, Multilevel Modeling, Instrument Design, Longitudinal Analysis, Quantitative Research Methodology, Gifted Education, Underachievement